ssiegmund/Rnb_templates/describe/temp_describe_time.md

 ![](nb_figs/time_unnamed-chunk-7-1.png)<!-- -->

-## bivarite categorical over grouped time (conditioned mosaic plot)
+## explore bivarite categorical over grouped time (conditioned mosaic plot)

 -   you can pull out individual parts of the date with the accessor functions year(), month(, label = TRUE), mday() (day of the month),